OliverBrotchie/optionals/README.md

 ## Why should you use Optionals?

-Javascipt's implementation of returning Options (`null`/`undefined`) leaves something to be desired as there is no way to tell where the `null`/`undefinded` value is returned.
+The standard practice of returning `null`/`undefined` where no value can be returned leaves something to be desired as there is no way to tell where in the code said value came from.
 Rust's implementation of error handling (e.g. bubbling) also has many benefits that cannot be expressed in the normal `try`/`catch` JS pattern.

 This module provides a minimal, fast and simple way to create expressive functions and pattern matching! 🚀